Robert Kaufelt

-Robert Ian Kaufelt (October 7, 1947) is a "pioneer" in upscale supermarkets and specialty foods and the former owner of Murray's Cheese who is credited with turning Murray's into the "Apple Store of fromage."
-In 1991, he bought Murray's Cheese, the oldest cheese shop in New York City, founded by Murray Greenberg.
-He turned the store into a nationally recognized "gourmet destination".
-Kaufelt is an "important presence in the specialty food industry" as an innovative retailer, author of The Murray's Cheese Handbook, educator and "sought-after speaker".
+Robert Ian Kaufelt (born October 7, 1947) is an American specialty-food retailer and former owner of Murray's Cheese, a cheese shop in New York City.
+He purchased Murray's Cheese in 1991 and expanded the business, including educational programming,cheese aging caves, food service and additional locations.
+He later entered a partnership with Kroger in 2005.
+In 2017, Kroger acquired Murray's Cheese; Kaufelt remained affiliated with the company as a strategic adviser.

 Early life

-Kaufelt was born in Highland Park, NJ to a family of grocers.
-His paternal grandfather, Irving, was a Polish immigrant who opened Kaufelt Brothers Fancy Groceries in Perth Amboy, New Jersey, in 1920.
-Kaufelt's father, Stanley P. Kaufelt, owned Mayfair Supermarkets Inc., which operated a chain of 28 groceries trading under the banner of Foodtown.
+Kaufelt was born in Highland Park, New Jersey, to a family involved in the grocery business.
+His paternal grandfather, Irving Kaufelt, was a Polish immigrant who opened Kaufelt Brothers Fancy Groceries in Perth Amboy, New Jersey, in 1920.
+His father, Stanley P. Kaufelt, owned Mayfair Supermarkets Inc., which operated a chain of 28 grocery stores under the Foodtown banner.
 In 1995, Stanley Kaufelt sold Mayfair Supermarkets to the Dutch supermarket company Ahold.

 Career

 Early career

-After graduating from Cornell University in 1969 with a BA in government, Kaufelt joined Mayfair Supermarket Inc. and eventually became president.
-He left Mayfair in 1985 to open two specialty stores in Princeton and Summit, NJ, called Kaufelt's Fancy Groceries which was named after the original family grocery in Perth Amboy, NJ.
-These stores "innovated supermarket quality and service."
-When the Princeton shop failed in 1987, Kaufelt sold the Summit location and moved to Greenwich Village.
+After graduating from Cornell University in 1969 with a BA in Government, Kaufelt joined Mayfair Supermarket Inc. and eventually became President.
+He left Mayfair in 1985 to open two specialty stores in Princeton and Summit, New Jersey, called Kaufelt's Fancy Groceries, named after the original family grocery in Perth Amboy.
+One of the stores closed in 1987; Kaufelt subsequently sold the Summit location and moved to Greenwich Village.

 Murray's Cheese

-Upon arriving in New York, Kaufelt approached Louis Tudda, who had bought Murrays from Greenberg in the 1960s and was now losing the lease.
-He acquired the name and remaining stock.
-Throughout the 90s, Kaufelt worked behind the counter and did "whatever it took to succeed".

-During his tenure as owner, Kaufelt built Murray's Cheese into a "national enterprise", "representing a large share of the specialty cheese market".
-Three times, Murray's Cheese was named "one of the best cheese shops in the world".
-In 2005, Kaufelt was on the cover of Cornell Alumni Magazine and was credited as "leading a cheese revolution".
-Murray's is noted in the Oxford Companion to Cheese as "worldwide reputation for outstanding quality."
+In 1991, Murray's Cheese was going out of business when Kaufelt purchased the brand and moved it to the corner of Bleecker and Cornelia Street.

+During the 1990s, Kaufelt worked in the store and expanded its retail and educational operations.
+During his tenure, Murray's Cheese expanded its retail footprint and distribution and developed a national wholesale and retail presence.

+Murray's Cheese has been included in travel and lifestyle lists of notable cheese shops.

-In addition to the flagship location on Bleecker Street in Greenwich Village, Kaufelt opened a branch in Grand Central Terminal in 2002 and a restaurant, Murray's Cheese Bar, in 2012.
+In addition to the flagship location on Bleecker Street in Greenwich Village, Kaufelt opened a branch in Grand Central Terminal in 2002 and the restaurant Murray's Cheese Bar in 2012.